Smoothieware/SmoothieV2/developers-guide.md

 Concurrent access to globals like current position and other status.
 In general one needs to be very careful of race conditions and concurrent access to variables when running threads, use of mutex and message queues is usually required.
 A good understanding of FreeRTOS is recommended.
+An example is setting the callback function, in the caller it checks if the `callback_fnc` is nullptr, and if not then it calls `callback_fnc()`.
+If this is being set to nullptr in a separate thread or interrupt, then it could get set to nullptr in between the check and the call, causing a crash.
+(This actually happened in stepticker).